 I know “self-care” is overused, but it’s crucial.
 Whether your self-care looks like 3 days at the gym every week, a monthly massage, or a day of Netflix and chillin’, SCHEDULE that time and make it a non-negotiable.
 Your CEO energy can’t sustain without breaks and without time to yourself.

-Which of these are you practicing?
-And in what ways are you setting boundaries in your business to continue to feel refreshed and energized to show up for you and your clients? 💛
+What ways are you setting boundaries in your business to continue to feel refreshed and energized to show up for you and your clients? 💛 If you’re a virtual assistant looking for the right words when setting your boundaries with clients, grab my FREE boundary settings scripts here.